 Playpen or Play Area

 If your Australian Shepherd is too restless and cannot become comfortable in a crate, you can try setting up a playpen in an open area of your home.
-By gating off a certain parameter, you can provide your Aussie with a large enough space to move around and do everything it likes to do besides run long distances and use the bathroom.
+By gating off a certain area, you can provide your Aussie with a large enough space to move around and fill it with toys, treats, bedding and food and water bowls.

-You might also consider building or buying a large outdoor enclosure such as this one listed on Amazon for your Australian Shepherd to stay in for short amount of time.
+You might also consider building or buying a large outdoor enclosure such as these listed on Amazon for your Australian Shepherd to stay in for a short amount of time.
 Being outside can be extremely beneficial for a dog, and with enough room that is still restricted to some extent, an outdoor cage can be a great way to keep them comfortable.

 If you find yourself away from your home for most of the day due to work or other obligations, you might not like the idea of leaving your Australian Shepherd by itself for too long.
 Though it is more expensive than the other options listed, a doggie daycare might be exactly what you and your Aussie need.